Startrekz35/QuizGame/readme.md

 So I'm going to wrap up all the variables with a three question quiz Limiting this quiz to 3 questions.
 Since I'm nearly finished learning the basics for C++, so let's see how I struggle to wrap this up
 I've also learned that comments are SUPER IMPORTANT and functions are a LIFESAVER

+Update 7/17
+I'm still wrapping up this project and tweaking the variable and creating the conclusion I had to add a variable to keep track of the bonus number of tries and had account for the pointer-to-address variable: reset